sebastian-ahmed/stock_tools/README.md

 ## Wash-sales
 It is possible for the 60-day window around a wash sale to include multiple wash-sale-triggering buy transactions.
 Any individual triggering buy may not necessarily cover all the shares of the wash sale.
 There could, for example be a pre-buy and a post-buy.
 In such a case, both buys need to be considered in determining the disallowed wash-sale amount.
 For this reason, all triggering buys within the 60-day window (-30/+30 days) of a loss-sale are processed.
 The IRS tax code (see [here](https://www.irs.gov/publications/p550#en_US_2021_publink100010601) section "More or less stock bought than sold") species "*match the shares bought in the same order that you bought them, beginning with the first shares bought*" and as such, `stock_tools` processes triggering buys in the oldest to newest order.

+In cases (such as RSU acquisition buys), it may be necessary to exclude certain buys from being considered in wash-sale processing.
+This can be achieved by added the `"exclude_wash":true` field into the JSON entry

 # Special commands
 Both examples show example usage of the stock split special command.
 The general format of special commands is a single field of the format